Many people are skipping Brisbane on their visits to Australia as Sydney seems to steal the show but there is a lot to see and do in Brisbane.

 3. Visit Fortitude Valley

 Australian Zoo is yet another great place for your family including your kids.
-If you cannot make it to Australia Zoo on the Sunshine Coast then Lone Pine Koala Sanctuary will you’re your similar experience.
+If you cannot make it to Australia Zoo on the Sunshine Coast then Lone Pine Koala Sanctuary will you’re a similar experience.

 4. South Bank Museums